IrtazaDevs/The-Window-/README.md

 ## Overview

- Do you get bored of looking at the same view when you look out the window of your room.
-The idea of this app is to help you change that.
+**Do you get bored of looking at the same view when you look out the window of your room?** The idea of this app is to help you change that.
 This mixed reality application is designed specifically for the Meta Quest 3 platform.
 Built using the Meta SDK, Meta Building Blocks, stencil shaders, and the Mixed Reality Utility Kit by Meta, this project transforms your window view into an immersive and dynamic experience.

 ### Concept